 “Planning poker, also called Scrum poker, is a consensus-based, gamified technique for estimating, mostly used to estimate effort or relative size of development goals in software development”

-The word ‘Poker’ reminds everyone about the Poker card game, and needless to say, this estimation techniques makes the use of cards to provide estimates.
-We will discuss
+The word “Poker” reminds everyone about the Poker card game, and needless to say, this estimation technique makes use of cards to provide estimates.

-We will discuss more the cards and how a planning poker session is carried on in the subsequent sections of the article.
+We will discuss the cards and how a planning poker session is carried out in the subsequent sections of the article.

-Planning Poker is an estimation technique and like all estimate providing sessions, should be held before the iteration/sprint starts.
+Planning Poker is an estimation technique and, like all estimated providing sessions, should be held before the iteration/sprint starts.

-The user stories can be picked up from the backlog issues and pre-selected before the Planning poker meeting.
-Based on the estimates provided for the user stories, the decision can be made regarding the stories to include in each iteration.
+User stories can be picked up from backlog issues and pre-selected before the Planning poker meeting.
+Based on the estimates provided for the user stories, a decision can be made regarding the stories to include in each iteration.

-For example, based on the previous velocity and performance of the team, the Project Manager is aware that the team is capable of delivering 20 story points in 2 weeks.
-If during the planning poker session, total estimate of the pre-selected user stories exceeds 20 story point, then the Project Manager will make decisions regarding which user stories to include and/or omit in the next Iteration so that the team can successfully deliver the committed user stories on time.
+To give an example, based on the team’s previous velocity and performance, the Project Manager is aware that the team is capable of delivering 20 story points in 2 weeks.
+If during the planning poker session, the total estimate of the pre-selected user stories exceeds 20 story points, then the Project Manager will make decisions regarding which user stories to include and/or omit in the next iteration so that the team can successfully deliver the committed user stories on time.

 Conducting Planning Poker Session

-To conduct the planning poker session you would require several copies of deck of scrum planning cards.
-It is not necessary to have paper based cards.
-There are several online apps like Scrum Poker (android) or Scrum Poker planning (IOS), etc. that can be used.
+To conduct a planning poker session, you would require several copies of the deck of scrum planning cards.
+It is not necessary to have paper-based cards.
+Several online apps like Scrum Poker (android) or Scrum Poker Planning (IOS), etc. can be used.

-Below figure shows a deck of Poker planning cards:
+The figure below shows a deck of Poker planning cards:

-For this poker planning session, consider a web-based University registration application.
-Following are the stories from backlog that are to be implemented in an upcoming sprint:
+For this poker planning session, consider a web-based university registration application.
+Following are the stories from the backlog that are to be implemented in the upcoming sprint:

-Description: Make cell phone field mandatory.
-The user will get error message “Cell Phone number is Mandatory” message if the field is left empty.
-There should be ‘Close’ button on this pop-up error message.
-The UI of the dialog box and font size and style of the error message text should be same as other popup messages in the form.
-This message would be triggered when a user tries to save the application.
+Description: Make the cell phone field mandatory.
+The user will get the error message “Cell Phone number is Mandatory” message if the field is left empty.
+There should be a “Close” button on this pop-up error message.
+The UI of the dialog box and font size and style of the error message text should be the same as other popup messages in the form.
+This message will be triggered when a user tries to save the application.

-User Story 2: As a user, I should not be able to register without providing cell phone number in proper format
+User Story 2: As a user, I should not be able to register without providing my cell phone number in the proper format

 Description: Add validation for cell number (should now be in format 111-111-1111).
 The user will get “The format of cell phone number should be 111-111-1111” if the format is incorrect.
-There should be ‘Close’ button on this pop-up error message.
-The UI of a dialog box and font size and style of the error message text should be same as other popup messages in the form.
-This validation would be triggered when the user tries to save the application
+There should be a ‘Close’ button on this pop-up error message.
+The UI of the dialog box and font size and style of the error message text should be the same as other pop-up messages in the form.
+This validation will be triggered when the user tries to save the application

-Task 3: Change University Logo to new Logo in all 75 pages of the web application
+Task 3: Change the University Logo to the new Logo on all 75 pages of the web application

-We will assume that the facilitator is Tia, Product Analyst for the project.
-The estimators are Tony (Developer), Maria (UI designer) and Gavin (Tester).
-Jose, the Project Manager will be present in the meeting as well but will not participate in the estimation.
+We will assume that the facilitator will be Tia, the Product Analyst for the project.
+The estimators are Tony (Developer), Maria (UI Designer), and Gavin (Tester).
+Jose, the Project Manager, will be present in the meeting as well but will not participate in the estimation.

 Step #2: All the participants attend the meeting.
 When the meeting starts, Tia hands out the deck of cards to each estimator or each estimator opens the planning poker card app on their smartphones.

 Step #3: Tia gives an overview of User Story 1.
-Estimators ask clarifications, discuss briefly the impact areas, the development methodology, etc.
+Estimators will ask for clarification and briefly discuss the impact areas, development methodology, etc.

-Step #4: When asked by Tia, every estimator calls their number.
+Step #4: When asked by Tia, each estimator calls their number.
 Maria, Tony, and Gavin all chose 2 story points as an estimate.

-Step #5: Since consensus is reached, team moves on to next requirement.
+Step #5: Since consensus is reached, the team is moving on to the next requirement.

 Step #6: Tia provides an overview of Requirement 2.
-All chose 1 story point as an estimate, the consensus is reached, team moves on to next requirement.
+All chose 1 story point as an estimate, the consensus was reached and the team moved on to the next requirement.

 Step #7: Tia provides an overview of Task 3.
 Maria and Tony chose 1 and Gavin chose 2 story points as an estimate.
-Since consensus is not reached, Tony and Gavin are asked to justify their choice.
-Tony says that since University logo is displayed from a single location in every web page, they only need to update the logo at that one location and thinks that 1 story point is a sufficient estimate for development and testing both.
+Since consensus has not been reached, Tony and Gavin have been asked to justify their choice.
+Tony says that since the University logo is displayed from a single location on every web page, they only need to update the logo at that one location and think that 1 story point is a sufficient estimate for both development and testing.

-Also, the testing would need to be done for multiple browsers.
-So according to Gavin, 2 story points is a realistic estimate for development and testing.
+Also, testing would need to be done for multiple browsers.
+So according to Gavin, 2 story points are a realistic estimate for development and testing.

 Step #8: Tia calls for the revaluation of estimates.
-Now, Maria, Tony, and Gavin are in agreement and chose 2 story points as an estimate.
+Maria, Tony, and Gavin agree and chose 2 story points as an estimate.

 Planning Poker Online Tools: